dgobbi/vtk-dicom/Documents/Installation.md

 ## Building as part of the VTK build

-If are building VTK 7 yourself, then vtk-dicom can be enabled as a VTK remote module.
+If are building VTK yourself, then vtk-dicom can be enabled as a VTK remote module.
 This will cause cmake to automatically download the vtk-dicom source code from Github and build it as part of the VTK build.

-To enable vtk-dicom, select the following when you configure VTK with cmake:
+To enable vtk-dicom in a VTK 9 build, set this cmake cache variable:

+    VTK_MODULE_ENABLE_VTK_vtkDICOM:STRING=WANT

+For VTK 7 or 8, use the following cmake cache variable instead:

     Module_vtkDICOM:BOOL=ON